January 12, 2021 update:

 Las Vegas is (very) slowly returning to a place so many love and remember.
 The latest return to normal is the reopening of all bars.
 Nevada’s COVID-19 task force recently announced that all Las Vegas bars could reopen for business.

 Bars are different in Las Vegas than most cities.
 These are more than a place to grab a drink.
 Every casino in Las Vegas has at least one gaming bar.
-While the returns for video poker and slot machines aren’t the best, easy access to complimentary beverages for players are a large part of the Vegas experience.
+While the returns for video poker and slot machines aren’t the best, easy access to complimentary beverages for players is a large part of the Vegas experience.

 Allowing all bars to be open again will lessen some of the confusion for both tourists and locals.
-Previously some bars were open while others were closed or only partially open, with complex reasoning.
+Previously, some bars were open while others were closed or only partially open, with complex reasoning.
 Additionally, restrictions on the size of gatherings have been loosened.

 A Cliff’s Notes guide to what’s open in Vegas

-Most visitors come to take advantage of a good room deal, treat themselves to some cocktails and a great meal, take in a show, and perhaps gamble.
+Most visitors come to take advantage of a good room deal, treat themselves to some cocktails and a great meal, take in a show and perhaps gamble.
 If you need to know what’s open in Vegas, here’s a quick-scan guide:

 For those debating whether or not it’s worth it to book a trip to Las Vegas right now, let’s take a look at the status of these openings in more detail.

-Vegas is dead…or long live Vegas?!
+Vegas is dead … or long live Vegas?!

 Casinos reopening in June was just the beginning.
 Opening all bars is another step forward.
 Las Vegas returning to the original Sin City that so many people love is still a while away, as with all tourist hub destinations.